Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/Update Progressions/README.md

 - Each Lesson is prototyped as a separate program

 List of Prototyped Programs to be in corporated into Music Program or App Engine
+- May change based on individual preference
+- Have a boiler plate new base program to prototype with
 - Loading Music and Sound Effects, verified with setup() code or very simple keyPressed(){} code
 - Music Player Button Features